 The Bank-Domain is brand new - and how banks use the new domain will undoubtedly vary.
 But there is one thing every bank has in common regarding their Bank-Domain – time.

 “It’s important that banks get ready now,” said Craig Schwartz, managing director of fTLD, the private company that is owned, operated and governed by banks, insurance companies and their respective trade associations.
 “Our research with banks shows a high level of awareness about the .bank domain.
 However, they may not yet realize the process, the implications, or the full value that a .bank domain can deliver.
 If banks delay, they run a risk of being unable to secure their preferred web address.
 No other domain can match the caliber of value, security and trust like a .bank address.”

 In fact, enhanced security requirements are one of the primary reasons for banks to consider when evaluating the new domain, according to fTLD’s market research.
 Schwartz explained that fTLD will implement a series of critical controls not currently required by the operators of any other commercial domain, in order to mitigate existing cyber risks and build a high-trust environment for users of the Bank-Domain.

 “With today’s technology, we know there is no silver bullet that will eradicate the malicious activities that are propagated over the Internet,” said Schwartz.
 “But the security requirements fTLD mandates for the .bank domains will bring a level of trust and protection that exceeds that available in any existing commercially available gTLD.”

-Only banks, association of banks, and key provider of the bank industry are entiteled to register Bank-Domains.
+Only banks and association of banks are entiteled to register Bank-Domains.